 Research Interests: Financial forecasting, genetic programming, and real-time trading.

 Segun is a Ph.D. student at the Center for Computational Finance and Economic Agents Essex University.
 He has a Masters in International Economics Banking and Finance.
 He is currently at Calypso BA supporting Front/Middle/Back Office for derivatives investing at AIMCo.
 He acted as the implementation lead on AIMCo’s Dodd-Frank Act compliance/Over-the-Counter derivatives clearing project.
 He has and continues to be involved in the planning of new operations initiatives such as building a common data model for OTC trade downstream communication, the introduction of new product types, legal data and collateral management as well as scenario modeling within Calypso.
 As a former analyst at HSBC Segun supported agency and trustee services related to structure finance, credit derivatives, repackaged notes programs, and the valuation custodian services delivery.

 Research Interests: Agent-based computational economics, systemic risk, policy analysis and design and applications of reinforcement learning

-Alex has an MSc in Computational Economics, Financial Markets and Policy from the University of Essex, achieving a Distinction in 2017.
+Alex has an MSc in Computational Economics, Financial Markets, and Policy from the University of Essex, achieving a Distinction in 2017.
 He is currently gaining work experience after recently starting a role as a data analyst for a forex company.
-This role utilises many of the skills he gained during postgraduate study, and he continues to develop skills in economic modelling using an agent based approach in his spare time.
+This role utilizes many of the skills he gained during the postgraduate study, and he continues to develop skills in economic modeling using an agent-based approach in his spare time.